searls/jasmine-coffee/README.markdown

         open http://localhost:4567/SpecRunner.html

-That's it!
+Now you're cooking with gas (and perhaps trying to avoid thinking about how putting Jasmine in Coffee would actually taste).

+Add CoffeeScripts to `public/src` and `public/spec` with a ".coffee" extension.
+They'll be accessible from the web with a ".js" extension, which is how you'll want to reference them from your SpecRunner.html file.

+## An Example:

+Let's say you want to write a script about pants.
+You would simply create a source `public/src/pants.coffee` and a spec `public/spec/pants-spec.coffee` and fill them up with CoffeeScript.
+Or a silly alert:

+    alert "Pants!"

+To see that they get loaded as *JavaScript* in the browser, the SpecRunner should include:

+    <script type="text/javascript" src="src/pants.js"></script>
+    <script type="text/javascript" src="spec/pants-spec.js"></script>

+Upon [loading the SpecRunner in a browser](http://localhost:4567/SpecRunner.html), you should see your alert or two and upon inspection, be able to take a look at the generated CoffeeScript.
+Which, at the time of this writing, would look a little like:

+    (function() {
+      alert("Pants!");
+    }).call(this);

+## Go forth!

 Now all you have to do is go write code.
 If you'd like an intro on getting started with Jasmine (in JavaScript), I've posted [a presentation and another example standalone project](https://github.com/searls/jasmine-intro) on github.